-The State Government is developing a 10-year State Disability Plan (the Plan) to build an inclusive community which supports and empowers people with disability.
+The State Government is developing a 10-year State Disability Plan to build an inclusive community which supports and empowers people with disability.

 The aim is to engage, listen and understand the needs of the community - including people with disability, their families and carers as well as those working in the sector.
 Importantly, it is not just for people with disability, but for all Western Australians who want to live in an inclusive community.

-The process to Build a 10-year Plan is underway and includes an approach of co-design where people with disability are at the centre of the process.
-Communities is partnering with People with disabilities WA (PWdWA), and also undertaking additional consultation to build on the 1600 ideas received through Exploring our Community.
+Stage 3- “Building a 10-year Plan” is currently underway and is centred around an approach of co-design where people with disability are at the centre of the process.
+Communities has partnered with People With disabilities WA (PWdWA) to establish the co-design group that is helping to shape the final Plan.

 Additional consultation has also taken place between August and September, focused on how to create change in the identified priority areas of Education, Employment, Transport, Health, Housing, Place-based (Local community), Rights and justice, and Support services.

 It is expected that a Consultation Outcomes Paper will be available in early November 2019, providing a summary of all the input gathered throughout the various stages of consultation.

 Register your details and we will keep you informed about the development of the State Disability Plan.
 If you require assistance with the registration process or would like to talk to our team please call (08) 6167 8899 or email firstname.lastname@example.org.